Thematic tracks organized by experts in a particular area constitute the core of the conference.

 Solving Problems with Uncertainty – SPU

 With the advent of exascale computing, big data analytics and scalable AI, larger and larger problems – often requiring hybrid approaches – have to be tackled in a systematic way at scale.
-The variety of methods and approaches of solving such problems with uncertainties and quantifying the uncertainties become even more important due to the variety and scale of uncertainties in such problems.
+The problem of solving such problems with uncertainties and quantifying the uncertainties becomes even more important due to the variety and scale of uncertainties in such problems.

 The focus of the workshop will be on methods and algorithms for solving problems with uncertainties, stochastic methods and algorithms for solving problems with uncertainties, methods and algorithms for quantifying uncertainties such as dealing with data input and missing data, sensitivity analysis (local and global), dealing with model inadequacy, model validation and averaging, software fault-tolerance and resilience and more.